Ikuchi: Tankai

 According to Tankai ("Sea of Stories", 1795) by Tsumura Sōan, the ikuchi (ゐくち) is an extremely long fish dwelling in the deep waters off Hitachi Province (now Ibaraki Prefecture).
 It has only been spotted at night, sometimes rearing out of water and slinking over a ship, taking a long time to complete its passage, and leaving a residue of viscous oil.
-The sheer amount of oil needs to be dumped overboard lest the ship may sink.
+The sheer amount of oil needs to be dumped overboard lest the ship sink.

-It does not have much thickness supposedly, but spans a total length of several hundred jō（several thousand feet), requiring 1 or 2 koku (1+ or 2+ hours, perhaps little less than 3 hours) to finish hauling its whole length across the ship.
+It does not have much thickness supposedly, but spans a total length of several hundred jō(several thousand feet), requiring 1 or 2 koku (1+ or 2+ hours, perhaps little less than 3 hours) to finish hauling its whole length across the ship.
 Its body oil is said to have the consistency of funori (gummy substance derived from Gloiopeltis seaweed) and slickens the ship's deck so walking back and forth becomes impossible.
 Thus the ship needs be scrubbed and cleansed thoroughly after a visit by the ikuchi.